Cut-off Theorems for the PV-model: Introduction

+\emph{Serializability:} An execution of $T1|T2|\cdots |Tn$ is serial if it executes one thread after the other - $Ti_1.Ti_2.\ldots .Ti_n$ where $i_1,\ldots,i_n$ is a permutation of $1,\ldots,n$.
+An execution of a parallel program is \emph{serializable}, if it is equivalent to a serial execution.
+A program is serializable if all executions of it are serializable.
+This is a strong requirement which stems from safety of databases.
+If all executions are equivalent to serial executions, verification is only needed for serial executions where no conflicts occur wrt. shared resources.
+In database theory, it is well known that "two phase locking is safe" - if each $PV$-thread $Ti$ is two phased - lock all resources needed before starting to release any - then the program $p=T1|T2|\cdots |Tn$ is serializable (safe in databases is our serializable).
+But two phase locking is not necessary.

+In \cite{Papa79} an $O(s \log s \log\log s)$ algorithm to test for serializability in the case of two threads (called transactions there) with a total of $s$ steps (the number of $P$ and $V$), is constructed based on the geometric interpretation, i.e., executions are paths in the plane, non-decreasing in both coordinates and avoiding a union of rectangles.
+With $n$ threads, the execution paths are in $\mathbb{R}^n$ and have to avoid a more complicated subset.

-There is an obstruction to serializability, first described in \cite{MRMSCS}.
-For $PV$-programs, we refine this and define a local choice point Def.~\ref{def:localchoicepoint}: a state, where a locally irreversible choice must be made.
+An \emph{obstruction to serializability} is a property of a state/point, such that if there are no obstructions at any state, then the program is serializable.
+We define such an obstruction, a local choice point Def.~\ref{def:localchoicepoint}: a state, where a locally irreversible choice must be made.
+This is a refinement of \cite{MRMSCS}.

-If there are no local choice points in a $PV$-program, then the program is serializable.
+\begin{example}[Local choice points] $p=T1|T2|T3$ where $T1=Pd.Pc.Vc.Vd$, $T2=Pc.Pd.Vd.Vc$, $T3=Pc.Pd.Vd.Vc$ and both resources have capacity $2$.
+The geometric representation of this is seen in Fig.~\ref{fig:localchoice} b).
+The local choice is at the state where $T1$ requests $c$, which is locked by $T2$ and $T3$, $T2$ and $T3$ both request $d$ which is locked by $T1$. $T1$ cannot proceed, but \emph{either} $T_2$ or $T_3$ can proceed - locking $d$.
+This choice is only local - all executions are in fact serializable in this case.
+If however, before getting to this choice, other resources had been aquired - as in Fig.~\ref{fig:localchoice} a), $T1=Pa.Pd.Pb.Vb.Pc.Vc.Vd.Va$, $T2=Pa.Pb.Pc.Va.Pd.Vd.Vb.Vc$, $T3=Pa.Pb.Vb.Va.Pc.Pd.Vd.Vc$ all 4 resources have capacity $2$.
+Those may prevent undoing the local choice.
+The execution indicated by the dotted path - is not serializable - see \cite{Raussen2006} for details - this geometric/topological result implies that all attempts at pairwise permuting actions to get to a serial execution will fail - run into a permutation which is not allowed - for quite intricate reasons.